 Capital Expenditures.
-Generally, 80% to 90% of our capital expenditures consist of purchases of computer equipment, and the remainder is attributable mainly to leasehold improvements.
-Our capital expenditures were approximately \$41.7 million in the three months ended December 31, 2016 and were mainly attributable to investments in our operating facilities and our development centers around the world.
+Generally, 80% to 90% of our capital expenditures (excluding the investment in our new campus in Israel) consist of purchases of computer equipment, and the remainder is attributable mainly to leasehold improvements.
+Our capital expenditures were approximately \$51.8 million in the three months ended December 31, 2017 and were mainly attributable to investments in our operating facilities and our development centers around the world.
 Our policy is to fund our capital expenditures from operating cash flows and we do not anticipate any changes to this policy in the foreseeable future.
+Regarding our expected investment in our new Campus in Israel.
+Please see Note 1 to our consolidated financial statements.

 Share Repurchases.
 From time to time, our Board of Directors has adopted share repurchase plans authorizing the repurchase of our outstanding ordinary shares.
-The current share repurchase plan, adopted by our Board of Directors on February 2, 2016, authorizes the repurchase of up to \$750.0 million of the Company's outstanding ordinary shares with no expiration date.
-In the three months ended December 31, 2016, we repurchased approximately 1.4 million ordinary shares at an average price of \$59.01 per share (excluding broker and transaction fees).
-As of December 31, 2016, we had remaining authority to repurchase up to \$516.6 million of our outstanding ordinary shares.
-The authorization permits us to purchase our ordinary shares in open market or privately negotiated transactions at times and prices that we consider appropriate.
+Our Board of Directors adopted a share repurchase plan, on February 2, 2016, which authorized the repurchase of up to \$750.0 million of our outstanding ordinary shares with no expiration date.
+In the three months ended December 31, 2017, we repurchased approximately 1.85 million ordinary shares at an average price of \$64.72 per share (excluding broker and transaction fees).
+As of December 31, 2017, we had remaining authority to repurchase up to \$136.4 million of our outstanding ordinary shares under the February 2016 plan.
+On November 8, 2017, our Board of Directors adopted another share repurchase plan for the repurchase of up to an additional \$800.0 million of our outstanding ordinary shares with no expiration date.
+As of December 31, 2017, the November 2017 plan has not yet been utilized.
+The plans permit us to purchase our ordinary shares in open market or privately negotiated transactions at times and prices that we consider appropriate.
+As of December 31, 2017, we had remaining authority to repurchase up to \$936.4 of our outstanding ordinary shares under the plans.

 Cash Dividends.
-Our Board of Directors declared the following dividends during the three months ended December 31, 2016 and 2015:
+Our Board of Directors declared the following dividends during the three months ended December 31, 2017 and 2016:

-Declaration Date Dividends Per Ordinary Share Record Date Total Amount (In millions) Payment Date November 8, 2016 \$ 0.195 December 30, 2016 \$ 28.6 January 14, 2017 November 10, 2015 \$ 0.170 December 31, 2015 \$ 25.6 January 15, 2016
+Dividends Per Total Amount Declaration Date Ordinary Share Record Date (In millions) Payment Date November 8, 2017 \$ 0.220 December 29, 2017 \$ 31.6 January 19, 2018 November 8, 2016 \$ 0.195 December 30, 2016 \$ 28.6 January 14, 2017

-On February 1, 2017, our Board of Directors approved the next quarterly dividend payment and set March 31, 2017 as the record date for determining the shareholders entitled to receive the dividend, which is payable on April 14, 2017.
-On January 27, 2017, at the annual general meeting of shareholders, our shareholders approved an increase in the rate of the quarterly cash dividend from \$0.195 per share to \$0.22 per share.
-As a result, the April 14, 2017 cash dividend will be paid at the increased rate of \$0.22 per share.
+On January 30, 2018, our Board of Directors approved the next quarterly dividend payment and set March 30, 2018 as the record date for determining the shareholders entitled to receive the dividend, which is payable on April 20, 2018.
+On January 26, 2018, at the annual general meeting of shareholders, our shareholders approved an increase in the rate of the quarterly cash dividend from \$0.22 per share to \$0.25 per share.
+As a result, the April 20, 2018 cash dividend will be paid at the increased rate of \$0.25 per share.